Get started with performance testing

 - Select Tools > TruClient General Settings.
 Wait several seconds.
 If you cannot see the Settings dialog box, click the Show TruClient General Settings button in the notification window to bring it into focus.

-The settings you define in the TruClient General Settings dialog box will be applied globally to all TruClient - Native Mobile scripts.
+All settings you define in the TruClient General Settings dialog box (in the UFT Mobile tab) will be applied globally to all TruClient - Native Mobile scripts.
 You will only need to configure these settings once.
 All subsequently created scripts, will automatically inherit these settings, even after you close VuGen or TruClient.
 Server exceptions, however, must be configured for each script.

 In VuGen, if you save your script while in TruClient's Interactive mode, the settings from the General Setting dialog box, overwrite the runtime settings values in the Solution Explorer.